MuKnIO/avoum-cardano-feasibility-study/study.md

             , length (txInfoInputs txInfo) == 2

-            -- This script should be invoked in order to spend input -- cell 0.
-This is important when we check for consistency -- between that cell and the new one:
+            -- This script should be invoked in order to spend input -- UTxO 0.
+This is important when we check for consistency -- between that UTxO and the new one:
             , scriptContextPurpose ctx == Spending (txInInfoOutRef auctionIn)

             -- Validity checks for new auction state: